 "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clarke

-What Shantanu Bhattacharyya and his team have built at Hunar.AI could lead to a new wave of technology driving efficiency in the recruitment processes, not just in India but worldwide.
+What Shantanu Bhattacharyya and his team have built at Hunar.AI has the potential to revolutionise recruitment processes, not only in India but on a global scale.
+Their innovative solutions, driven by advanced technology, offer a new wave of efficiency in the recruitment industry.

 If you're interested in delving deeper into the intricacies of the models and would like to contribute to Shantanu Bhattacharyya's groundbreaking work, please reach out to him.